jaredasch/casch-shell/README.md

 ## Bugs ##
 * Putting two ;'s next to each other will break the parser
 * Redirecting to a file that does not exist occasionally does not work
-* When running commands from file with `./out < commands`, command prompt still displays after commands are executed
+* When running commands from file with `./out < test_commands`, command prompt still displays after commands are executed

 ## Files & Function Headers ##